 - 4oz. tincture bottle will typically last about a month.

 To take a tincture, it is best to take the drops directly under the tongue.
 This gets the herb directly into the bloodstream.
 If necessary, it is fine to dilute the tincture in a small amount of water or juice.
 It may be flavored with lemon or honey to disguise the taste.
+For herbs that I don't care for, I will put the drops into a tiny bit of warm water, add some honey, stir and quickly drink.
+It really helps!
 (Note: never give honey to a child under one year of age.)
 You may also put the droppersful of tincture into a cup of warm or hot water for an instant cup of herbal tea.
 Heat your water first, before adding the herbs.
 Heating the herbs in a microwave may kill or weaken their healthful benefits.
 Taking the tincture directly under the tongue and avoiding any liquids or foods for at least 15 minutes afterwards provides the best results.

 Are Tinctures Safe for Pregnant or Nursing Women?
 How About Children and Babies?

 Yes, tinctures are fine for pregnant and nursing women, even the alcohol-based versions.
 One dose of an alcohol-based tincture has approximately the same alcohol content as eating a very ripe banana.
+A 1oz bottle of tincture, should one drink the entire bottle at one sitting, would be the equivalent of one drink, one glass of wine or beer.
+But the user is not drinking the entire thing at one sitting - they are taking drops of it at a time, spread out over the course of one week, and at this dose, the alcohol content is negligible.
+(A 1oz bottle of tincture taken on a consistent basis should last one week.)
 Herb Lore does offer non-alcohol versions of nearly all of our herbal tinctures.
 Non-alcohol tinctures are good for children, those with alcohol sensitivities, or for those who simply prefer a non-alcohol product.
 If you are pregnant or nursing, we invite you to see our list of Herbs to Avoid During Pregnancy and Lactation.

 Tinctures are extracted most often in alcohol because it is such a potent solvent.
 As mentioned before, some herbs simply will not release their medicinal qualities to a solvent that is less potent, such as water, apple cider vinegar or vegetable glycerine.
 It takes something stronger, and alcohol is perfect.
 It also acts as an effective preservative.
 Alcohol-based tinctures have a virtually unlimited shelf life if stored in a cool, dark location.
 Refrigeration is not necessary.